-This is an initial public offering of shares of common stock by Monte Rosa Therapeutics, Inc. We are offering shares of common stock.
-We expect that the initial public offering price will be between \$ and \$ per share.
+This is an initial public offering of shares of common stock by Monte Rosa Therapeutics, Inc. We are offering 11,700,000 shares of common stock.
+The initial public offering price is \$19.00 per share.

 Prior to this offering, there has been no public market for our shares.
-We intend to apply to list our common stock on The Nasdaq Global Market under the symbol "GLUE."
+We have been approved to list our common stock on The Nasdaq Global Select Market under the symbol "GLUE."